tbaschak/bsideswpg2015-mb-bgplogger/bsideswpg2015-mb-bgplogger.md

 > exabgp-logger daemon project at [github.com/tbaschak/exabgp-logger](https://github.com/tbaschak/exabgp-logger)

-# Who I Am
+# Who Is Theo?

-* Network Architect @ Daemon Defense Systems.
+* Network Architect @ Daemon Defense Systems
-* Avid Open Source Software user/fanatic, and contributor.
+* Avid Open Source Software user/fanatic, and contributor
-* Obsessed with network monitoring and routing.
+* Obsessed with network monitoring and routing
-* Involved with several nonprofits in Winnipeg.
+* Involved with several nonprofits in Winnipeg
-	1. Board of the Manitoba Internet Exchange (MBIX).
+	1. Board of the Manitoba Internet Exchange (MBIX)
 	2. Board of [Coldhak](https://coldhak.ca)
-		*	Coldhak is a nonprofit dedicated to furthering privacy, security and freedom of speech.
+		*	Coldhak is a nonprofit dedicated to furthering privacy, security and freedom of speech

 # Overview